SAP/luigi/docs/luigi-client-api.md

 Disables the TPC (Third-Party Cookies) check via Luigi Client.

 This function sets a custom attribute `'disable-lui-tpc-check'` on the `<head>` element of the document.
-It has to be called in the callback function of the addInitListener.
+It has to be called once the DOM is ready.

 ##### Examples